 Committing to a Long Term Panic Attack Treatment

 NOTE: These tips aren't necessarily going to stop your panic attacks right away.
 But if you learn not to fear them as much and allow yourself to think about them openly, they may reduce the severity of frequency.
-Anything that reduces the severity or frequency is extremely important for curing it, because the less you fear panic attacks, the less likely you are to have them.

 Step 1: Accepting the Attack